-If an applicant family is removed from the waiting list because HACA has determined the family is not eligible for assistance or requests in writing to be removed from the waiting list, a notice will be sent to the family's address of record.
+If an applicant family is removed from the waiting list because HACA has determined the family is not eligible for assistance or requests in writing to be removed from the waiting list, a notice will be sent to the family's address of record as well as to any alternate address requested on the initial application.
 The notice will state the reasons the family was removed from the waiting list and will inform the family how to request an informal review regarding HACA's decision (see Chapter 16) [24 CFR 982.201(f)].